mim-uw/eXplainableMachineLearning-2023/Homeworks/HW6/README.md

 # Homework 6

 The purpose of the sixth homework is to learn about the method of calculating fairness statistics.

 Calculate these statistics for a dataset of 'credit scoring' or 'adult income'.

+Focus on the presentation of results; for technical issues, seek support at [Materials towards Homework 6: Fairness with XGBoost](https://mim-uw.github.io/eXplainableMachineLearning-2023/hw6_fairness_with_xgboost_on_titanic.html).

+Submit the homework to this directory.

 ## Deadline